Simulating quantum measurements without superposition devices: Characterising classical measurement models

-For the latter two cases, this is the necessary and sufficient condition.
-For the former case, the result is not far from optimal, as indicated by the numerical lower bound discussed in End Matter: $v \leq 0.7605$.
+For the latter two cases, this is the necessary and sufficient condition, as they coincide with the result obtain in section~\ref{subsec2} by the explicit construction of a classical model.
+For the former case, the result is not far from optimal, as indicated by the numerical lower bound appearing in Table~\ref{TabEndMatter}: $v \leq 0.7605$.